julietarubis/Neural-Networks/README.md

     Task 4: Model Fitting Challenge (Not to be publicly posted) Utilize feature engineering to fit an ANN to a challenging dataset.

-Grading Guidelines

-Refer to the grading guidelines for assessment criteria.
-Data

 The code cell in the notebook generates a random dataset with features 𝑥, 𝑦, and 𝐺𝑟𝑜𝑢𝑝 for classification tasks.
-Note
+Note.
 Ensure you have the necessary Python modules installed, including NumPy, Matplotlib, and Scikit-learn, to run the code successfully.
 Feel free to reach out if you have any questions or encounter issues.
 Good luck with the E-tivity!